 Payment History Review.
-The Diligence Provider performed a payment history review on 1,477 mortgage loans intended to be included in this transaction, and, as part of that payment history review, a subset of 7 mortgage loans was targeted for inclusion in the payment history review because such subset of mortgage loans was previously dropped from one or more prior securitizations due to material pay history findings (collectively, the "Payment History Review" and the "Payment History Review Mortgage Loans").
+The Diligence Provider performed a payment history review on 445 mortgage loans intended to be included in this transaction, and as a part of that payment history review, a subset of 10 mortgage loans was targeted for inclusion in the payment history review because such subset of mortgage loans was previously dropped from one or more prior securitizations due to material pay history findings (collectively the "Payment History Review" and the "Payment History Review Mortgage Loans").

 To achieve this, the Diligence Provider created its own 36-month payment string utilizing individual mortgage loan payment history reports provided by the Seller using the MBA methodology and compared the results to the payment history provided by the Seller.

-For 2 of the Payment History Review Mortgage Loans, the Diligence Provider compared between 26 and 29 months of payment history for each such Payment History Review Mortgage Loan because these mortgage loans did not have complete 36 months of payment history, and the complete payment history for 2 Payment History Review Mortgage Loans that were originated less than 36 months prior to the date of review.
+- For 10 of the Payment History Review Mortgage Loans, the Diligence Provider compared between 29 and 35 months of payment history for each such Payment History Review Mortgage Loan because these mortgage loans did not have a complete 36 months of payment history. - For 8 Payment History Review Mortgage Loans that were originated less than 36 months prior to the date of review, the Diligence Provider compared the complete payment history.
+Note that 5 of the 8 Payment History Review Mortgage Loans were originated less than 24 months prior to the date of review.